Rohith0009/YT-Spammer-Purge/README.md

 On Windows, you may download the latest EXE file from the [Releases page][Releases], or you may install YTSpammerPurge manually.
 If you are not sure how to install YTSpammerPurge manually, it is probably best to install the EXE.

-#### Linux / MacOS
+#### Linux / macOS

-The easiest way to install YTSpammerPurge is using the install script.
+The easiest way to install YTSpammerPurge is by using the install script.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/ThioJoe/YT-Spammer-Purge/main/install.sh)